Bulk FHIR Exports

 Cumulus ETL wants data, and lots of it.

-It’s happy to ingest data that you’ve gathered elsewhere (what we call external exports), and it’s happy to download the data itself (internal exports).
+It’s happy to ingest data that you’ve gathered elsewhere (as a separate export), but it’s also happy to download the data itself as needed during the ETL (as an on-the-fly export).

 External Exports

-If you have an existing process to export health data, you can do that bulk export externally, and then just feed the resulting files to Cumulus ETL.
+1. If you have an existing process to export health data, you can do that bulk export externally, and then just feed the resulting files to Cumulus ETL.
+(Though note that you will need to provide some export information manually, with the --export-group and --export-timestamp options.
+See --help for more info.)

-Or you may need more export options than our internal exporter supports.
-The SMART Bulk Data Client is a great tool with lots of features.
+3. Or you may need more advanced options than our internal exporter supports.
+The SMART Bulk Data Client is a great tool with lots of features (and also generates an export log file).

-In either case, it’s simple to feed that data to the ETL:
+In any case, it’s simple to feed that data to the ETL:

 1. Pass Cumulus ETL the folder that holds the downloaded data as the input path.